kishandata23/Data-Science/track/365-Days-Of-DataScience.md

 This is my first attempts.

-I’m going to follow Two Main Rules:
+I’m going to follow below Rules:

-Code or Learn a minimum of an hour every day for the next 365 days.
+- Code or Learn a minimum of an hour every day for the next 365 days.
 <!-- Tweet your progress every day with the #100DaysOfCode hashtag -->
 My Exceptions:

-If I break the streak, I will make sure that i will do double-triple work next day to be consistance.
+- If I break the streak, I will make sure that i will do double-triple work next day to be consistance.

-My job work, and few emergencies demands to take a day off
+- My job work, and few emergencies demands to take a day off

 ------------------------------

-# 100DaysOfCode Day-to-Day Progress
+# 365DaysOfCode Day-to-Day Progress
 ## January
 ### Day 1  [01-jan-2024]
 - Learning Linear Algebra and Statistics